 Once a year, some of Traverse City’s best restaurants offer diners a way to experience their food at a super affordable price.
-Traverse City Restaurant Week takes place from February 24 - March 2.
+Traverse City Restaurant Week takes place at the end of February.
 For seven days, participating eateries will offer three-course prix fixe meals between $25 - $35 a person.
 These prices don’t actually include beverages, tax or tip, but as you can see, it’s a budget-friendly way to dine your way around the city.
 We strongly encourage you guys get out there, and try some of these fantastic restaurants, just be sure to make reservations as tables fill up quickly!
 We picked out four spots you don’t want to miss this year, take a look.

 Ahh, the esteemed Red Ginger!
 Growing up, this was the spot Briana always asked her grandpa to take her for her birthday, because really, what better way to celebrate than sushi?
 Amazing food, exceptional service and a chic ambiance make Red Ginger one of the hottest restaurants in town.
 You might have noticed by the way we’ve been describing it, this place is more upscale and often a special treat for us to visit.
 Restaurant Week makes this possible with the great pricing and the enticing menu options.

 Pro Tip: Definitely make a reservation.
 You pretty much should anytime you want to eat here in the dining room, but especially during Restaurant Week!
 Another thing that’s worth mentioning, these guys have a great happy hour, every day in the lounge from 3 - 6 pm, just in case you can’t make it during the last week of February.
 Lastly, there is a business casual dress code for eating in the dining room, but you’re welcome to dine in the lounge or bar area if you’re wearing casual clothes.